-Nuuanu Trail is a 1.5 mile moderately trafficked point-to-point trail located near Honolulu, HI that features a river and is good for all skill levels.
+Nuuanu Trail is a 5 mile moderately trafficked loop trail located near Honolulu, HI that features a river and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 Primarily a switchback trail that starts from Judd Trail and takes you up to Pauoa ridge.
 Once the ridge is gained, make a sharp left and head towards the Koolau along the ridge.
 You will pass a bench with great views of the valley and the adjacent Tantalus ridge and Pu'u Ohia.
 Continue along the ridge until you hit the Pauoa Flats Trail.
 From here, you can turn around and go back to where you started or explore further.
 Taking the left turn and passing Aihualama Trail junction will take you to a nice lookout point of Nuuanu Valley and reservoir.
 Taaking the right will take you to Kalawahine or Manoa Cliffs/ Puu Ohia and beyond.